2010 United States House of Representatives elections in Washington: District 3

 In a poll of 562 likely voters, conducted in August 2010 by SurveyUSA, 54 percent of respondents supported Herrera Beutler while 41 percent favored Heck and 5 percent were undecided.
 An internal poll conducted between September 7 and 9, 2010 for Heck's campaign by Greenberg Quinlan Rosner, with a sample size of 502 likely voters, found Herrera Beutler at 47 percent and Heck at 44 percent.
 In a SurveyUSA poll conducted between September 12 and 14, 2010, with a sample size of 552 likely voters, Herrera Beutler led again with 52 percent to Heck's 43 percent, while 4 percent were undecided.
 A poll conducted by Penn Schoen Berland from October 2 until October 7, 2010, with a sample size of 400 likely voters, found Herrera leading with 42 percent to Heck's 40 percent.
 In a SurveyUSA poll conducted from October 10 until October 12, 2010, with a sample size of 597 likely voters, 53 percent of respondents intended to vote for Herrera Beutler while 42 percent favored Heck and 6 percent were undecided.
 In SurveyUSA's final poll, conducted between October 24 and 25, 2010, with a sample size of 640 likely and actual voters, Herrera Beutler led with 50 percent to Heck's 46 percent, and 4 percent were undecided.

-Sabato's Crystal Ball rated the race as "Leans Republican".
-In October 2010, The Cook Political Report rated the race as "Lean Republican" and CQ Politics rated the race as "Leans Republican".
-In November 2010, The Rothenberg Political Report rated the race as "Toss-up/Tilt Republican".
-Prior to the election FiveThirtyEights forecast gave Herrera Beutler an 83 percent chance of winning and projected that she would receive 53 percent of the vote to Heck's 47 percent.
 On election day Herrera Beutler was elected with 53 percent of the vote to Heck's 47 percent.
 Herrera Beutler was re-elected in 2012, when Heck successfully ran in the newly created 10th district; and in 2014.